jahirul76/RepData_PeerAssessment1/PA1_template.md

 ## 1      835 206.1698
 ```

+**Observations**:

+The time seriese graph indicate, the person's daily activity increases between 7:30 - 9:30 am and peaks around 8:35am.

 ## Imputing missing values

-- Total number of NAs in the data
+Total number of NAs in the orginal dataset

 ```r